 While the true breastfeeding essentials are mom and baby (and a great lactation consultant in those early days), there are some breastfeeding supplies that can help make nursing easier.
 Don’t fall into the trap of thinking a lot of stuff = successful parenting.
 Once you tune in and learn to trust your instincts, you’ll probably find parenting to come a little more intuitively.

 Sometimes a little tweak or tool can make all the difference to you and your baby.
-When you’re looking for breastfeeding products, opt for non-toxic materials and organic ingredients whenever possible.
+When you’re looking for breastfeeding supplies, opt for non-toxic materials and organic ingredients whenever possible.
 Many companies are women-owned, so you can feel extra good about supporting them.

 From years of working with some of the most ethical and effective brands in the natural parenting space – and from breastfeeding our own little ones – here are the best eco-friendly breastfeeding supplies we’ve found.